 - Running security suites to secure your network through firewalls, intrusion detection, user access management, and software updates.

 Servers tend to be used to centralise data management and file sharing, as well as managing shared resources such as printers and storage devices.
-They can also be used to manage things like user identities, logins to the network and access priorities.
+They can also be used to manage things like user identities, logins to the network, access priorities and many of aspects of your new system.

 Business Server uses